Reviews You Can Rely On

 Loud scroll wheel

 For the money, the TeckNet USB Wired is tough to beat due to its impressive tracking precision in a sub-twenty-dollar peripheral and its compatibility with a wide variety of surface types.
-It tracked exceptionally well through our tracking and precision testing, netting scores that rival mice that cost much more money.
+It tracked exceptionally well through our tracking and precision testing, impressing our reviewer, who says, “This mouse surprised me by beating out rival mice that cost a lot more.”
 We appreciated its ergonomic design with dedicated forward and back browser buttons and the CPI switch button on top to change sensitivity on the fly.
 That might be useful if you require higher sensitivity in some parts of your daily work routine than others.
 As we mentioned, the TeckNet worked reasonably well on nearly all the test surfaces we tried.
 The only surprise was that it was sluggish moving across lined paper, where many mice weren't.

 Our complaints about the TeckNet USB Wired were relatively trivial: We found its cord stiff, which could sometimes spring back and cause false inputs.
-Its scroll wheel was also a bit rattley, and clicking down on it was louder than some others.
-While we have lauded the TeckNet's precision, when put to the test on our linear slide rig, its tracking accuracy falls a bit short of the CPI claimed by the manufacturer.
-However, for its meager price and solid capability, this mouse's ownership cost remains an excellent value.
-If you're searching the low end of the market for decent mice, another one worth mentioning is the Kkuod Silent Wired, which is cheap and has whisper-quiet primary clicks.
+Its scroll wheel was also a tad rattly, and clicking down on it was louder than some models we tested.
+If you're searching the low end of the market, the Kkuod Silent Wired is worth a look, which is inexpensive and has whisper-quiet primary clicks.
+While we have lauded the TeckNet's precision, when put to the test on our linear slide rig, its tracking accuracy falls a tad short of the CPI claimed by the manufacturer.
+Still, for its meager price and solid capability, this mouse's ownership cost remains an outstanding value.

 The TeckNet USB punches above its price point in our precision and accuracy tests.